-To limit the potential of transmission of COVID-19 among our employees and those visiting our office, our staff are working remotely.
-During this time, we will retain our normal business hours of Monday through Friday 9 a.m. to 5 p.m.
-(MST).
+During this time, we are retaining our normal business hours of Monday through Friday 9 a.m. to 5 p.m.
+(MST) as our staff continue to work remotely.
 We’ll be checking voice mail messages regularly and we can be reached by email at [email protected]

-In preparation for the fall 2020 courses and all 2021 courses, we strongly encourage students to purchase travel insurance prior to their course, which may cover a broad variety of expenses, including illness, injury, family emergency, etc. One option is World Nomads, which has provided travel insurance for many WRFI course participants over the years.
-However, World Nomads is just one of many available options, and we encourage students to talk to an insurance agent to assess their insurance needs.
-Be sure to read the details to understand what claims the policy will cover in response to COVID-19.
+In preparation for all 2021 courses, we strongly encourage students to purchase travel insurance prior to their course.
+Travel insurance often covers a broad variety of expenses, including illness, injury, family emergency, etc. One travel insurance option is World Nomads, which has provided policies for many WRFI course participants over the years.
+However, World Nomads is just one of many available options; we encourage students to talk to an insurance agent to assess their individual insurance needs.
+Be sure to read the details and fine print to understand what claims the policy will cover in response to COVID-19 related cancellations and withdrawals.

-In accordance with WRFI’s withdrawal and cancellation policy, if a course is postponed or canceled, WRFI will either offer enrollment on another course, or provide a refund of all tuition paid.
-WRFI is not responsible for non-refundable airline or other travel tickets, or any other associated travel costs.
-It is for this reason that at this time, we are asking students who have not already made travel arrangements to/from their course start location to hold off on purchasing any airfare, lodging, etc. until our fall 2020 course plans become more solidified.
+In accordance with WRFI’s withdrawal and cancellation policy, if a course is postponed or canceled for any reason, WRFI will either offer enrollment on another course, or provide a refund of all tuition paid.
+WRFI is not responsible for non-refundable airline tickets, or any other associated travel costs.
+It is for this reason that we are asking students to hold off on purchasing any airfare, lodging, and other travel arrangements for 2021 until the course plans become more solidified.

 The health and safety of our students is WRFI’s first priority.
 We take a holistic view of our student’s well-being that includes not only their physical welfare, but their psychological and emotional health as well.
 WRFI maintains a comprehensive risk management plan that is regularly updated and reviewed in order to stay current with industry protocol.